Myth of the Lone Villain

 To restate that: An individual — a person working alone today — can’t kill more people than say someone living 200 or 2,000 years ago.

 I did some basic research to see if my hunch was correct, so I asked weapons experts about the kill power of solo weapons.
 How many enemy can they kill by themselves?
+The answer is several hundred dead.
 I did not find any weapons that moved the number out of the ordinary order of magnitude of 10^2 people killed.
-That is a person can use old technology like fire and poison, or sinking a boat or airplane to kill many hundreds, and new technologies like drones or machine guns also give similar results.
-It turns out it is hard to kill thousands even using modern technology.
+That is, a person can use old technology like fire and poison, or sinking a boat or airplane to kill many hundreds, and new technologies like drones or machine guns also give similar results.
+Wikipedia helpfully has an extremely long list of historical Rampage Killers, using all different methods, and none of them managed to kill more than 100 people.
+I have been unable to find any example of a single person killing more than hundreds of people.

 While I am pretty certain this trend holds true for individuals, it may hold true for teams as well.
 This is trickier to prove because of defining where teams end.
 For instance 19 hijackers killed 3,000 plus people in the 9/11 attacks, which is at most 150 killed per person involved, and much less when you include the many more Al Queda leaders and support than just 19 hijackers involved.

 I suggest you’ll get similar numbers if you take the number of deaths per team member for mass killings.
 For instance there were between 100,000 and 400,000 people who died in the atomic bombs at Hiroshima and Nagasaki.
 The Manhattan Project employed 130,000 people, so that ratio works out to be in the neighborhood of one person killed per one person involved, and certainly no more than 10.
+People sometimes blame individuals like Mao or Hitler for massive deaths, but of course those deaths required many helpers involved.

-We COULD invent a mass people killer that would allow any single person to strike down more than thousands of people, but the financing, and engineering needed would be subject to so much social pressure against doing that, that it has not happened and probably won’t happen.
+We COULD invent a mass killer that would allow any single person to strike down more than thousands of people, but the financing, and engineering needed would be subject to so much social pressure against doing that, that it has not happened and probably won’t happen.
 The engineering problems are formidable: how do you make this weapon “safe” until it is triggered, and so on.
 The problems of a safe weapon of mass destruction is one reason I don’t buy the idea of a rogue scientist making a lethal bio infection, a la a Small Pox mutant.
-Again this kind of achievement is very hard science to do; you have to keep testing to make sure it will work (but how do you test by yourself?), and all without killing either yourself or your loved ones.
+This kind of achievement is very hard science to do; you have to keep testing to make sure it will work (but how do you test by yourself?), and all without killing either yourself or your loved ones.
 Can it be done?
 Yes, but not by one person.
 You’ll need many smart people, and money, and both of those come with built in forces acting against the idea.

 It requires a lot of power to kill many at once.
 How about you ignite a nuclear bomb in a sports stadium?
 That would kill a lot.
 But the truth is this is very hard to do by yourself.
 Getting a bomb, and getting it to ignite when you want it to is not easy.
 Do you know how to arm a nuke?
 That info is not on the internet.
 The more powerful a tech is the more people you need to operate it.
 The more people you need to operate it, the more resistance it will gain against using it to kill.

-If those constraints are true then what about subverting an existing technology, already developed, and weaponizing it?
+Forget new technology, what about subverting an existing technology, already developed, and weaponizing it?
 That was the genius of the 9/11 hijackers who weaponized a plane into a bomb.
 (But even they did not achieve a higher kill/killer ratio.)

 The lesson of “what technology wants” is that any technology can be weaponized, so this idea of subverting existing technology would seem to fertile ground.
 While it is not hard to weaponize a technology to be a chronic low-level killer, I think our society is built for the purpose of making it hard for technology of any sort to kill us massively.
 We do everything we can think of to prevent it from being dangerous as we deploy it.
 We are very sensitive to this possibility of bite-back, and as the technology is being realized and refined we are removing as many options for mass destruction as we can.
 We do that in simple ways like where we allow them to be built, or stored, or used.
 For instance things that can explode we keep far from homes.
 Drones are now going to go through this process in the coming years.
 Weaponized drones will be able to kill hundreds, but society will work to prevent them from being able to kill thousands or more; and if they can kill thousands, that will mean hundreds of people will have worked on them and operate them, not just a single person.